Hello my fellow book enthusiast,

 I got the first one…

-I must say when I pick it up at Barnes and Noble I was worried it would be a haunting thriller or something and usually that’s not my cup of tea.
-Readers, do no let the cover fool you!
+I must say when I pick it up at Barnes and Noble I was worried it would be a haunting thriller or something and usually, that’s not my cup of tea.
+Readers, do not let the cover fool you!
 Instead, this book is fantasy/adventure combined with a very unique style of photography, which made the book better than I ever thought it would be.

 Now, as for the photographs, they added a whole new dimension to the story.
 They didn’t turn the novel into a picture book or something else that we normally associate with children; rather, they added a new level of immersion to the story, with the reader being almost able to see exactly what Jacob is seeing as he looks at the many photographs scattered throughout.
 Take the front cover for instance.
 After finishing the book, I also read the back interviews where Riggs explains his inspiration for the photos and it really added another level to the photos for me.
 It is an amazing way to be different as an author.